snu-csl/pyrisc/pipe5/README.md

 The pipeline implementation of __snurisc5__ is based on a standard 5-stage pipelining architecture consisting of IF (Instruction Fetch), ID (Instruction Decode), EX (Execution), MM (Memory), and WB (Write Back) stages.
 The overall simulation architecture is inspired by the educational [Y86-64 processor simulator](http://csapp.cs.cmu.edu/3e/simguide.pdf) developed by Randal E. Bryant and David O. Hallaron.
 The internal microarchitecture of the 5-stage pipeline is largely based on the [riscv-sodor](https://github.com/ucb-bar/riscv-sodor) project, which provides educational microarchitectures for RISC-V ISA developed by UC Berkeley's Architecture Group.
 For overall pipeline architecture, please refer to the `snurisc5.pdf` file in this directory.

-## Differences from Textbook's 5-stage pipeline
+## Differences from the Textbook's 5-stage pipeline

 The textbook, _Computer Organization and Design: RISC-V Edition_ (by David A. Patterson and John L. Hennessy, COD for short), shows an example of 5-stage RISC-V processor implementation for a subset of instructions such as `ld`, `sd`, `add`, `sub`, `and`, `or`, and `beq`.
 Please note that the implementation of __snurisc5__ has the following differences compared with the COD book.